Shall I Go On?

 01 LUISA MILLER

-A well-known hater of Renata Scotto screams out "Brava Maria Callas, soprano assoluta!" as Renata Scotto begins her aria from Luisa Miller, broadcast of 1979.
+Claude Francois Etienne, a well-known hater of Renata Scotto, screams out "Brava Maria Callas, soprano assoluta!" as Renata Scotto begins her aria from Luisa Miller, broadcast of 1979.

 02 MADAMA BUTTERFLY